KevinKTang/AIPAssignment3/README.md

 ```
 npm install
 ```
 This will install all the dependencies.
-To start the backend database run:
+To start the backend server run:
 ```
 node Server.js
 ```